dependabot/dependabot-core/README.md

 ## Architecture

-Dependabot Core is a collection of Ruby packages (gems), which contain the logic for updating dependencies in a number of languages.
+Dependabot Core is a collection of Ruby packages (gems), which contain the logic for updating dependencies in several languages.

 ### `dependabot-common`